Airbus CEO warns staff against nationalism, crisis could worsen

-TOULOUSE, France, June 30 (Reuters) - The chief executive of European planemaker Airbus warned staff on Tuesday the economic crisis brought about by the coronavirus epidemic could still get worse, after the group unveiled plans to cut 15,000 jobs across Europe.
+TOULOUSE, France (Reuters) - The chief executive of European planemaker Airbus warned staff on Tuesday the economic crisis brought about by the coronavirus epidemic could still get worse, after the group unveiled plans to cut 15,000 jobs across Europe.

 In a letter to staff, Chief Executive Guillaume Faury urged them to avoid descending back into nationalism, which has plagued the Franco-German-led company in the past as workers battle for jobs.